robertDurst/buzz/README.md

 ## Future Work
 * Use an alternative currency, such as EUR, instead of USD (**requires paid subscription**)
-* Automated bash script to run act as a *dashboard*
+* Automated bash script to display as a *dashboard*

 ## Wish List
 * Fully functional web app